veerman/cam-viewer/README.md

 # Cam Viewer
-View groups of images uploaded from an Internet Surveillance/Security Camera
+View groups of images uploaded from an Internet Surveillance/Security Camera in a meaningful way.

 ## Author
 [Steve Veerman](http://steve.veerman.ca/)